Connects the httpuv and jobqueue R packages.

 A call or R expression wrapped in curly braces to evaluate on each worker just once, immediately after start-up.
 Will have access to variables defined by

-).
-Does not enforce limits on actual CPU utilization.workers
+jobs (sum(cpus)).
+Does not enforce limits on actual CPU utilization.- workers

-How many background jobqueue::Worker processes to start.
+How many background worker processes to start.
 Set to more than

-to enable interrupted workers to be quickly swapped out with standby Workers while a replacement Worker boots up.timeout
+max_cpusto enable interrupted workers to be quickly swapped out with standby Workers while a replacement Worker boots up.- timeout

 A

-that is run in the foreground process to transform the output fromhandler
+function (job)that is run in the foreground process to transform the output fromhandler.
+The default,reformat = NULL, is essentiallyfunction (job) { job$output }.- stop_id

 A

-.
-If two Jobs generate the same value from this function, then the earlier Job will be aborted.
-If the returned value isNULL
+function (job).
+If twojobs generate the same value from this function, then the earlierjobwill be aborted.
+If the returned value isNULL, nojobs will be stopped.- copy_id

 A

-.
-If two Jobs generate the same value from this function, then the later Job will clone its output from the earlier Job.
-If the returned value isNULL
+function (job).
+If twojobs generate the same value from this function, then the laterjobwill clone its output from the earlierjob.
+If the returned value isNULL, nojobs will be cloned.- bg

 Where/how to run the server.